 The District has determined that this goal is not presently appropriate or cost-effective.
+The District continues to monitor research into Managed Aquifer Recharge (MAR) and the technology being developed.
 Therefore, the management goal of Recharge Enhancement within the District is not applicable to the operations of the District.